xuezhma/react-bpg/README.md

 We use a dependency for BPGDecoder from npm: [bpg-decoder](https://www.npmjs.com/package/bpg-decoder/), this decoder has three different options: `BPGDecoder` (14 bits, no animation), `BPGDecoder8` (8 bits, no animation) and `BPGDecoder8a` (8 bits, animation), and our default is `BPGDecoder8a`.

+`className`: (Optional string)
+`style`: (Optional object)

+We recommend you to specify the size of your images so your layout does  not change when the images are loaded in

 ## Usage:

 ```